-Political Leadership President: His Excellency Mokgweetsi Eric Masisi Government Democratic (Elections every 5 years and 57 constituencies) Judiciary The judiciary authority rests with the courts and the rule of law which is applied impartially without fear, favour or prejudice.
+Political Leadership President: His Excellency Mokgweetsi Eric Masisi Government Democratic (Elections every 5 years and 57 constituencies) Judiciary The judiciary authority rests with the courts and the rule of law which is courts and the rule of law which is applied impartially without fear, favour impartially without fear, favour or prejudice.
 Currency One pula (BWP) is made up of 100 thebe Time Two hours ahead of GMT Measurements Metric system Electricity Standards 220V Languages English and Setswana

-Public Holiday Besides New Year's Day, Easter Monday, Labour Day, Ascension Day, Christmas and Boxing Day, Botswana enjoys public holidays being Botswana Day on the 30th September, Sir Seretse Khama Day on the 1st July and Presidents Day on the 19th July.
-In addition in a year Botswana has 3 or 4 additional public holidays, which are unpaid public holidays.
+Public Holiday Besides New Year's Day, Easter Monday, Labour Day, Ascension Day, Day, Ascension Day, Christmas and Boxing Day, Botswana enjoys public Botswana enjoys public holidays being Botswana Day on the 30th Day on the 30th September, Sir Seretse Khama Day on the 1st July and Day on the 1st July and Presidents Day on the 19th July.
+In addition in a year 19th July.
+In addition in a year Botswana has 3 or 4 additional public 3 or 4 additional public holidays, which are unpaid public holidays.
 Geography 581 730 square kilometres.
 Botswana is 84% covered by Kgalagadi Desert.
-The capital city is Gaborone, which is in the south-east near the border with South Africa.
-Summer (also Rainy) November to March (High temperatures up to 40°C mark and higher).
-Winter (also Dry) May to August Average Elevation 1000 metres Population 2.33 million growing at the rate 2% per annum (2018) Population Distribution 80% of population lives in Gaborone, Francistown, Selibe Phikwe, and Lobatse.
+Summer (also Rainy) November to March (High temperatures up to 40 °C mark and higher).
+Winter (also Dry) May to August Average Elevation 1000 metres Population 2.33 million growing at the rate 2% per annum (2018) Population Distribution 80% of population lives in Gaborone, Francistown, Selibe Phikwe, and